loctriho/smart-ac/docs/INSTALLATION.md

 | User | `root` |
 | Password | `root` |

-Create the database and a user with sufficient privileges (example for MariaDB/MySQL):
+Create the database and a user with sufficient privileges (example for MariaDB):

 ```sql
 CREATE DATABASE IF NOT EXISTS smartac CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;